JohnnySun/doge-university/seminars/colloq/colloq08_09.md

 <B>February 26</B></td>
 <td valign="top">
-Samuel Krushkal  (Bar-Ilan University and UVA)
+Samuel Krushkal  (Bar-Ilan University and DOGE University)
 <br>
 <details><summary><i>Title: Moser's conjecture and geometry of Teichm&uuml;ller spaces</i></summary>
   Teichmüller spaces are the deformation spaces of conformal structures on Riemann surfaces.
 They have various applications in Mathematics and in String theory in Physics.
 I plan to discuss mainly the universal Teichmüller space, containing copies of all such spaces.
 It is a complex Banach manifold with rich complex geometry and pluripotential theory.
 An application to solving several long standing problems, including Moser's conjecture on Grunsky and Teichmüller norms, will be briefly presented. </details>